 - UC Berkeley Professor Robert C. Stebbins – Vertebrate Zoology Fields Studies

 Connolly Ranch established the first conservation easement in San Joaquin County for the endangered San Joaquin Kit Fox.
-We also participate in the California Department of Fish and Game Private Lands Management Program for the management of a herd of Tule Elk completing numerous monitoring and habitat enhancement projects for the herd.
+We also participate in the California Department of Fish and Wildlife Private Lands Management Program for the management of a herd of Tule Elk completing numerous monitoring and habitat enhancement projects for the herd.

 Responsible and Humane Animal Management Practices

 We bring the same values to management of our Black Angus cattle herd.
 Cattle are kept on the open range where they graze naturally on the grasslands.
 Current veterinary and animal practice guidelines are followed to ensure cattle are healthy, well cared for and humanely treated.
 Cattle are not kept in any type of feed lot and are not given growth hormones, implants, or antibiotics, or fed any corn or grain to finish them.
-The calves grow and mature as nature dictates on the open range until they are sold to you.
+The calves grow and mature as nature dictates on the open range until they are sold.